wmo-im/csv2bufr/docs/source/mapping.rst

 The ``valid_min`` and ``valid_max`` are optional and can be used to perform a basic quality control of numeric fields.
 If these fields are specified the csv2bufr module checks the value indicated extracted from the source to the indicated valid minimum and maximum values.
-If outside of the range the value is set to missing (:redtext:`this needs checking`).
+If outside of the range the value is set to missing.

 The ``scale`` and ``offset`` fields are conditionally optional, either both can be omitted or both can included.
 Including only one will result in a failed validation of the mapping file.
 These allow simple unit conversions to be performed,